btcpayserver/btcpayserver-doc/DynamicDNS.md

 ## Motivation

-You **need** Dynamic DNS Service if:
+Dynamic DNS is needed if:
 1. Install BTCPay Server on a host provider which do not provide a default domain for your server,
-2. Don't want to buy your own domain name (ie, `mybusiness.com`)
+2. You don't want to buy your own domain name (ie, `mybusiness.com`)
 3. Need to access your BTCPay Server over internet via HTTPS.
 (Your BTCPayServer is accessed by other internet users)

 Or
-1. You host BTCPayServer at home and are not guarantee to by your internet service provider to keep the same IP
+1. BTCPay Server is installed on a hosting provider which does not provide a default domain for your server.
 2. Need to access your BTCPay Server over internet via HTTPS.

 Then you want to use BTCPayServer Dynamic DNS service.